 - Taste Profile – Rich full flavored beer with a deep copper color, Wells Sticky Toffee pudding has all the warmth, aromas and appeal of the rich pudding from England.
 Brewed with our trusted best pale ale malt and a secret blend of complex sugars and molasses, initial sweetness is tempered by a gentle bitterness from two of England’s most traditional aroma hop varieties – Fuggles and Goldings.
 It has a sweet taste of caramel and toffee along with a smooth and robust aftertaste.
 As with all puddings, this beer offers full contentment in a glass.

-Please use the Beer Finder to locate Marston’s beers in your area.
+Please use the Product Finder to locate Marston’s beers in your area.